-The technical information on this website pertaining to geology, geochemistry, geophysics, and soil and rock assay results has been reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The technical information on this website pertaining to geology, geochemistry, geophysics, soil and rock sample assays, and drill assays, has been reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.

 The Tatogga property is located in the very rugged Stikine region of northwestern British Columbia, Canada, on the Klastline Plateau, within the area generally referred to as the “Golden Triangle”.

 Access is gained from paved Highway 37, which runs up the east side of the property.
 The nearest community is the village of Iskut and, some 70 kms to the north, the larger town of Dease Lake.
 Scheduled air services are available at Dease Lake, and helicopter and lodge services from bases in both communities, or nearby.
 The recently constructed BC Hydro Northwest Transmission Line, which serves the new Red Chris copper-gold mine to the east of Tatogga, provides high voltage grid power to the area.